spequiot/GettingandCleaningData/README.md

 * The FUCI_HAR_Dataset.zip must be in the R working directory
 * The script unzip the file in the same directory, unless you set the optional parameter unzipData=FALSE, that allow to avoid unzip the file again if already done
+* Test and training merge steps are:
+ * loading all the files
+    * features.txt is used to name columns when loading X_test/train files
+    * Files in _inertial signal_ folder are not used
+ * subject_test/train, X_test/train and Y_test/train datasets columns are binded (using cbind)
+ * Y_test/train are merged with activity_label to have the activity names column
+ * the 2 resulting datasets (test and train) rows are binded (using rbind)
+ * the columns are renamed to be explicit
+* Summarized data steps are:
+ * melting the merged dataset by activityName and subjectId
+ * apply a dcast with mean function
 * The script output 2 files using write.table function
   * MergedData.txt
   * SummeryzedData.txt